 Goodwood, Chichester PO18 0QE.
 01243 755125

 Country pub near the Goodwood estate.
 They source meat from the estate farms—beef, lamb, and game when it's in season.
-I had venison here last November, properly cooked pink, with root vegetables from the estate gardens.
+I had venison here last November, properly cooked pink with root vegetables from the estate gardens.
 Around £18 for a main.
-The garden has views across the Downs.
+The garden has views across the Downs that make you want to stay for another drink.

 Petworth House, Petworth GU28 0AE (50.9881°N, -0.6086°W)

 Petworth Park is 700 acres of landscaped parkland designed by Capability Brown in the 1750s.
-The house contains a serious art collection—Turners, Van Dycks, Reynolds—but I come for the deer and the autumn trees.
+The house contains a serious art collection—Turners, Van Dycks, Reynolds—but I come for the deer and the way the autumn trees frame everything like a deliberate painting.

 October is rutting season.
-The fallow deer bucks bellow, clash antlers, and strut their stuff across the park while the does watch from a distance.
-I've sat on the grass for hours watching this—it's as compelling as any wildlife documentary, and you're in it.
+The fallow deer bucks bellow across the park, clash antlers with opponents, and strut their stuff while the does watch from a distance with what appears to be mild interest.
+I've sat on the grass for hours watching this—it's as compelling as any wildlife documentary, except you're actually in it and the smell is more intense.

-Safety note: The bucks are aggressive during the rut.
+Safety note: The bucks are aggressive during the rut, full of testosterone and bad decision-making.
 Keep 50 metres minimum distance.
-I've seen photographers get too close and have to retreat quickly when a 150kg buck took exception to their presence.
+I've seen photographers with expensive equipment get too close and have to retreat quickly when a 150kg buck decided to demonstrate who owned that particular patch of grass.

-The ancient oaks drop acorns in autumn, attracting the deer to feed.
-The combination of golden trees, misty mornings, and rutting deer makes this one of the best wildlife spectacles in southern England.
+The ancient oaks drop acorns in autumn, attracting the deer to feed in predictable places.
+The combination of golden trees, misty mornings, and rutting deer makes this one of the best wildlife spectacles in southern England, and you don't need to go to Scotland to see it.

 Entry to the park is £18 (National Trust members free).
-The house is extra—worth it if you like art, skip it if you're here for the walking.
+The house is extra—worth it if you like art, skip it if you're here for the walking and the wildlife.

 Midday: The Horse Guards Inn